ByteRookie/AGS_Service/README.md

 The integration can be configured entirely from Home Assistant's **Devices & Services** UI.
 Every form includes a short summary of your rooms and a progress indicator (for example "Step 3/5").
 1. **Select rooms** – pick one or more areas using the built‑in area selector.
 2. **Add devices** – use a table to create a row for each media player.
-Choose the room from a dropdown, set its type (`tv` or `speaker`), assign a unique numeric priority and optionally enter an override string.
+Choose the room from a dropdown and device type (`tv` or `speaker`).
+Priority is selected from a drop‑down list; picking a value used by another device shifts the rest down so no numbers are duplicated.
+New devices are automatically assigned the last rank.
 3. **Manage sources** – a table style form lets you add or remove as many playback sources as you like, each with a name, value, content type and optional default flag.
 4. **Set global options** – configure items like `primary_delay`, `homekit_player` and sensor creation.
 5. **Review the summary** – confirm the listed rooms, devices and sources.
 From here you can jump back to add more rooms or devices before saving.